hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_cloud_aliases.rst

    * Format: String(32)
    * Synopsis:
-      Is the name of a cloud within the owning group, identifying it as emeber of the named alias.
+      Is the name of a cloud within the owning group, identifying it as a member of the named alias.
 One row is created for each member of an alias.
 When all members of an alias are deleted, the alias is deleted.

 * **group_name**: